strangehurst/PNML.jl/docs/src/interface.md

     Eventually this section will cover interfaces in a useful way.

 The intermediate representation is used to implement networks expressed in a pnml model.
-The consumer of the IR is a network, most naturally a varity of Petri Net.
+The consumer of the IR is a network is most naturally a varity of Petri Net.

-High-Level Petri Net Graphs (HLPNG) can be expressed in a pnml model.

 We start a description of the net IR here.

-## PnmlDict or NamedTuple
+## AnyXmlNode

-Switch from `PnmlDict`, a dictionary over `{Symbol,Any}` to `NamedTuple`s.
-There are pnml IDs and XML element tag names are used as names.
+XML element tag names and attribute names are uses as key/tag of [`AnyXmlNode`](@ref) Leaf nodes have values that are strings.
+Intermediate nodes have AnyXmlNode as a value.

-Each XML tag is first parsed (recursivly) into a named tuple, with tags as the names, then tuple is used to create higher-level types.

-Wraps a `NamedTuple`:
+Used to hold unparsed XML-as-strings.
+Use will reduce as more is implemented.

+Used by:
   * [`AnyElement`](@ref)
   * [`PnmlLabel`](@ref)
   * [`SortType`](@ref)